souradeepdeofficial/Ecom-Express-Sales-Analysis/README.md

 As a Business & Data Analyst, I focused on creating a dashboard that answers the questions decision-makers care about:
 What’s working?
 What’s not?
 Where are we losing money?
 And what should we improve next?

-🔍 Project Overview

-The goal was to analyze sales activity for 2024 and convert raw CSV data into meaningful insights.
+Project Overview: The goal was to analyze sales activity for 2024 and convert raw CSV data into meaningful insights.
 The final Power BI dashboard highlights:

-Total revenue generated
+1. Total revenue generated

-Order volume and average order value
+2. Order volume and average order value

-Top-performing products and categories
+3. Top-performing products and categories

-Revenue contribution by states
+4. Revenue contribution by states

-Monthly revenue trend
+5. Monthly revenue trend

-Cancellation rate and potential revenue loss
+6. Cancellation rate and potential revenue loss

 The dataset consists of three CSV files: Customers, Orders, and Products, along with a Power BI dashboard that brings the analysis together.

-📊 Key Insights
+Key Insights
 1. Revenue and Sales Performance

-Total Revenue: ₹1.25B
+A. Total Revenue: ₹1.25B

-Total Sales Value: ₹1.77B
+B. Total Sales Value: ₹1.77B

-Total Orders: 15.69K
+C. Total Orders: 15.69K

-Average Order Value (AOV): ₹112.85K
+D. Average Order Value (AOV): ₹112.85K
 2. Cancellations & Lost Revenue

-Cancellation Rate: 29.72%
+A. Cancellation Rate: 29.72%

-Lost Revenue: ₹525.42M
+B. Lost Revenue: ₹525.42M
-This is a major area for improvement and suggests issues with customer fulfillment, delivery experience, or product expectations.

-3. Top States by Revenue

-Maharashtra

-Gujarat

-Rajasthan
-These regions show the strongest buyer activity and can be targeted for marketing and seasonal campaigns.
+3. Top States by Revenue (These regions show the strongest buyer activity and can be targeted for marketing and seasonal campaigns.)

-4. Best-Performing Categories

-Laptops

-Mobiles

-Headphones
+A. Maharashtra
+B. Gujarat
+C. Rajasthan
-These categories drive most of the business and have consistent demand.
+4. Best-Performing Categories (These categories drive most of the business and have consistent demand.)
+A. Laptops
+B. Mobiles
+C. Headphones

-5. Revenue Trend Over Time

-The revenue chart shows steady performance across 2024 with noticeable spikes during key months, likely linked to promotions or seasonal events.
+5. Revenue Trend Over Time: The revenue chart shows steady performance across 2024 with noticeable spikes during key months, likely linked to promotions or seasonal events.

 Data Model
 The analysis is built on three key tables: